Pooya-Tolideh/Statflo-CRM-Challenge/README.md

 * Resonsive UI for desktop screens
 * Material-UI elements

+____

-NOTE: I did use version control in this project; However, due to certain complications in the Redux boilerplate repository, I had to branch out and push only the final version.
+NOTE: I did use version control in this project; However, due to certain complications in the Redux boilerplate repository, I had to branch out and push the final version.

 ```
 	> npm install